Brick wood fired oven: building with everyone

 I couldn't wait my self to finish the area around the oven to post few pictures in the gallery.

 Two pictures from yesterdays meal preparation and early wood fired roast dinner.

-Best are those days when you have family members coming over to spend longer time with you, this is not a problem the oven is the magnet and gets everybody together, food is being made, eaten and brains are drifting causing captivating conversations (I like those which capture technically or science oriented topics).
+Best are those days when you have family members coming over to spend a longer time with you, this is not a problem the oven is the magnet and gets everybody together, food is being made, eaten and brains are drifting causing captivating conversations (I like those which capture technically or scientifically oriented topics).

-Where was I ? ... aha here ... sorry mate ... basically I never collect firewood (considering my location is not in snowy climate) so my nice 'wood oven oriented day' starts at before 6AM by going out to the closest forest park to pick up few fallen tree branches.
-I don't know if people who do not look for firewood are aware of how many of them lay around, for one day you will need only a small amount to fire a family wood oven.
+Where was I ? ... aha here ... sorry Mate ... basically I never collect firewood (considering my location is not in snowy climate) so my nice 'wood oven oriented day' starts at before 6AM by going out to the closest forest park to pick up few fallen tree branches.
+I don't know if people who do not look for firewood are aware of how many of them lay around.
+For one day you will need only a small amount to fire a family wood oven.

 Thank you for visiting.

 - Pizza ovens